PathFOSS/DullPhone/README.md

 ## Why is the screen time showing the wrong time?

-The screen time notification is an experimental feature and provides widely inaccurate results.
+The screen time notification is an experimental feature and may provide inaccurate results.
 Please use with caution.

 In the future there will be attempts to improve the accuracy of screen time.

+It is important to note that if the phone is not on at midnight, the Android usage stats manager adds a seemingly random offset of time to the actual usage time.

 ## Specifications

 Name: Dull Phone

-Newest version: 2.0.1
+Newest version: 2.4.0

 Supported Android version: 8.0 and above

 Application size: ~ 5 MB

-Maximum blocking time: ~ 31 days
+Maximum blocking time: ~ 365 days

 Officially supported devices: Phones only (tablets and wearables have never been tested)